 We know how important your outdoor spaces are to you.
 What’s summer in Tennessee without the smell of backyard barbecues every weekend?
 No matter how big or small your get-together is, it can be cut short by the arrival of party-crashing mosquitoes.
 What most people don’t realize is that mosquitoes don’t travel miles and miles for food.
 They tend to stay around the area where they hatched and continue to have successive generations.
 This means that these mosquitoes are coming from somewhere nearby.
 Go around your yard and check for anything that can or is holding standing water and dump them out or remove them.
 Mosquitoes don’t need much water and literally, anything can be turned into a mosquito nursery.

 Aerate Your Lawn At Least Once A Year

 Lawn care is a lot of work that requires a lot of time and weekends.
 Take a break this year and hire a professional lawn care service to do the work for you.
-The pros at 4-EverGreen have years of experience turning drab lawns into beautiful lawns.
+Our Tennessee lawn care pros at 4-Evergreen have years of experience turning drab lawns into beautiful lawns.
 We offer weed control and fertilization packages as well as aeration and overseeding services to enhance the health and look of your yard and get it ready for spring.